jacebenson/cedar/docs/docs/cells.md

 ### Single Item Cell vs List Cell

 Sometimes you want a Cell that renders a single item and other times you want a Cell that renders a list.
-Redwood's Cell generator can do both.
+Cedar's Cell generator can do both.

 First, it detects if `<name>` is singular or plural.
 For example, to generate a Cell that renders a list of users, run `yarn rw generate cell users`.